William Collins, Sons

-William Collins, Sons (often referred to as Collins) was a Scottish printing and publishing company founded by a Presbyterian schoolmaster, William Collins, in Glasgow in 1819, in partnership with Charles Chalmers, the younger brother of Thomas Chalmers, minister of Tron Church, Glasgow.
+William Collins, Sons & Co., often referred to as Collins, was a Scottish printing and publishing company founded by a Presbyterian schoolmaster, William Collins, in Glasgow in 1819, in partnership with Charles Chalmers, the younger brother of Thomas Chalmers, the minister of Tron Church in Glasgow.

 Collins merged with Harper & Row in 1990, forming a new publisher named HarperCollins.

 History

+19th century

+The firm published its first dictionary, Greek and English Lexicon, in 1824.
 The company had to overcome many early obstacles, and Charles Chalmers left the business in 1825.
+The first series of Collins Illustrated Dictionaries appeared in 1840, including the Sixpenny Pocket Pronouncing Dictionary, which sold approximately 1 million copies.
+By 1841 Collins was established as a printer of Bibles.
+In 1846, Collins retired and his son Sir William Collins took over.

-The company eventually found success in 1841 as a printer of Bibles, and, in 1848, Collins's son Sir William Collins developed the firm as a publishing venture, specialising in religious and educational books.
+In 1848, the firm developed as a publishing venture, specialising in religious and educational books.
+In 1856, the first Collins atlas was published.
 The company was renamed William Collins, Sons and Co Ltd. in 1868.
 (The Library of Congress reports W. Collins & Co., or William Collins & Company, Collins & Co., etc., before "sometime in the 1860s", then "William Collins Sons and Co.")